piranha/tunatron/README.md

 Some notes:

- - Filtering is taken directly from QuickSilver and is too generalized for the task, which means results are not always optimal and sometimes slow (I've seen queries which've taken up to 5 seconds).
  - The interface is not exceptionally pretty, just barely useful - if you want to fix that, please contribute (either with ideas what to do or with code).
  - I'm not an experienced Cocoa developer, so if you see ways to improve code,